-Since Fidel’s position in Cuba was quite precarious, the Kremlin decided to help the armament (for $ 250 million) and Soviet military instructors in order to teach the “hot Cuban guys” to use it.
-By March, 1962, the Soviet ships delivered to the island 394 tank, 41 MIG-15 and MIG-19, 13 radar installations, etc. Worked 300 Soviet military experts.
-Cuban pilots were trained at military bases in the USSR and at a strictly classified training airfield near Havana.
+Since Fidel’s position in Cuba was rather precarious, the Kremlin decided to help with weapons (for $ 250 million) and Soviet military instructors in order to teach the “hot Cuban guys” to use it.
+By March 1962, Soviet ships delivered to the island 394 tank, 41 MIG-15 and MIG-19, 13 radar installations, etc. 300 Soviet military specialists worked.
+Cuban pilots were trained at military bases in the USSR and at a strictly classified training aerodrome near Havana.

 JF Ef Kennedy showed uncommon exposure during the Caribbean crisis